Zack Tripp

 • Before joining Weil, Zack argued and won important Supreme Court cases on subjects including bankruptcy law (Mission Product Holdings v.
 Tempnology), patent law (Life Technologies Corp. v.
 Promega Corp. and WesternGeco v.
 ION Geophysical Corp.), insurance (Coventry Health Care of Missouri v.
 Nevils), and administrative exhaustion (Ross v.
 Blake).

-Awards and Recognition, Speaking Engagements, Firm News & Announcements, Latest Thinking
+Awards and Recognition, Speaking Engagements, Guides and Resources, Firm News & Announcements, Latest Thinking

 Awards and Recognition